caoyucen/OSU_CS344/README.md

 Grade: A

-OTP and matrix have some small bug, I didn't figure out.
+OTP and matrix have some small bugs, I didn't figure out.